jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 }
 ```

-**Have more code examples for json-rpc sendTransaction
-**Link to APIs

-Auth:
-Do we offer mev-protection here?
+#### JSON-RPC Authentication (UUID):

+Please include the following when authenticating with a URL using a UUID:

     Header Field: Include the API key in the x-jito-auth header.

         Example: x-jito-auth: <uuid>